cactus911/momentForests/docs/index.md

 Jar files are various helper utilities, and their license information is as follows:

 1. [Jama-1.0.3.jar](https://math.nist.gov/javanumerics/jama/) is in the public domain.
-2. [optimization.jar](https://github.com/rwl/optimization) is in the public domain and also available at [http://www1.fpl.fs.fed.us/optimization.html](http://www1.fpl.fs.fed.us/optimization.html).
+2. [optimization.jar](https://github.com/rwl/optimization) is in the public domain.
 3. [itext-1.3.jar](https://sourceforge.net/projects/itext/) is in the public domain.
 4. [jfreechart-1.0.19.jar](https://sourceforge.net/projects/jfreechart/files/1.%20JFreeChart/1.0.19/) is in the public domain.
 5. [jsci-core.jar](http://jsci.sourceforge.net/) is in the public domain.